-Multi table tournaments (MTTs) are not the same as cash games.
+ACR Multi Table Tournaments (MTTs) are not the same as cash games.
+Your goal when playing a tournament on Americas CardRoom or (MTTs) are not the same as cash games.
 Your goal when playing a tournament on Americas CardRoom or any other USA online poker site should always be to win!
 It's better to win one online poker tournament every so often than to regularly sneak in to the money.
 You can practice your tournament play for free at Americas Cardroom.
 Check them out here.

 In poker tournament play the goal is not to win any specific hand, but to win the poker tournament as a whole.
 For example if you have a pair of 8s and you know your opponent has 2 over cards and puts you all in preflop, you should fold.
 You have a slight advantage and would call in a ring game, but you want to win the poker tournament, and if you make that call several times in a online poker tournament, you will soon be out.
 Tournament play is also dependent on what phase of the tournament you are in.

 If you end up with a small stack, you are looking for a quick double up.
-You can move all in with KQ when the action has folded around to you and there's only a few players left.
-Even if another player has a weak Ace they probably won’t call as they might put you on a better Ace.
-If you have a small pocket pair, you want to either move all in if the right situation presents itself or fold if you think you're a big underdog.
+You can move all in with KQ when the action has folded around to you.
+Only when there's only a few players left.
+Even if another poker player has a weak Ace they probably won’t call.
+They they might put you on a better Ace.
+If you have a small pocket pair, you want to either move all in if the right situation presents itself.
+Furthermore you can fold if you think you're a big underdog.
 Don't simply call when you're the small stack – every chip invested represents a large portion of your stack.